code-423n4/2023-03-zksync/README.md

 - `near_call`.
 It is basically a "framed" jump to some location of the code of your contract.
 The difference between the near_call and ordinary jump are:
 1) It is possible to provide an gasLimit for it
 2) If the near call frame panics, all state changes made by it are reversed.
 Please note, that the memory changes will **not** be reverted.
 - `getMeta`.
-Returns an u256 packed value of [ZkSyncMeta](https://github.com/code-423n4/2023-03-zksync/tree/main/contracts/libraries/SystemContractHelper.sol#L16) struct.
+Returns an `uint256` packed value of [ZkSyncMeta](https://github.com/code-423n4/2023-03-zksync/tree/main/contracts/libraries/SystemContractHelper.sol#L16) struct.
 Note that this is not tight packing.
 The struct is formed by the [following rust code](https://github.com/matter-labs/era-zkevm_opcode_defs/blob/main/src/definitions/abi/meta.rs#L14).
 - `getCodeAddress` — receives the address of the executed code.
 This is different from `this` , since in case of delegatecalls `this` is preserved, but `codeAddress` is not.

 #### Flags for calls

-Besides the calldata, it is also possible to provide additional information to the callee when doing `call` , `mimic_call`, `delegate_call`.
+Besides the calldata, it is also possible to provide additional information to the callee when doing `call`, `mimic_call`, `delegate_call`.
 The called contract will receive the following information in its first 12 registers at the start of execution:

 - *r1* — the pointer to the calldata.
 - *r2* — the pointer with flags of the call.
 This is a mask, where each bit is set only if certain flags have been set to the call.
 Currently, two flags are supported: